Skip to main content

 info

-Setting itemXML tag in csprojDescription
+Setting ItemXML Tag in csprojDescription

-VersionUsed as the version to identify the package.
-For example, "1.0.0".
+VersionVersionUsed as the version to identify the package.
+It will be something like "1.0.0".

-Example of extension csproj file
+Example of an extension csproj file

 <Project Sdk="Microsoft.NET.Sdk">